 Overview of Ongoing Resourcing Scheme (ORS)

-ORS helps students join in and learn alongside other students at school.
+ORS support helps students to join in and learn alongside other students at school.
 Any student who meets the ORS criteria is included in the scheme.

-Once a student is in ORS, their funding stays with them throughout their time at school.
+Once a student is in ORS, their funding and support stays with them throughout their time at school.
 Around 1 percent of students receive this support at any one time.

-ORS has two levels of need: ‘very high needs’ and ‘high needs’.
-To meet ORS criteria, students must have either ongoing extreme or severe difficulty in any of the following areas:
+ORS has 2 levels of need: ‘very high needs’ and ‘high needs’.
+To meet the ORS criteria, students must have either ongoing extreme or severe difficulty in any of the following areas:

 - language use and social communication.

-Students are eligible when they meet one of the nine ORS criteria.
+Students are eligible when they meet 1 of the 9 ORS criteria.

-ORS criteria explains the criteria and how they relate to the need levels.
-You’ll also find examples of students who meet the criteria.
+ORS eligibility criteria explains the criteria and how they relate to the level of a student's needs.

 ORS provides services and support, including: